rodneyshupe/Cookbook/Recipes/Sides/GrilledAsparagus.rst

 - Coarse (kosher or sea) salt and freshly ground black pepper
 - 2 tablespoons sesame seeds

 Directions
 ----------

 1. Set up the grill for direct grilling and preheat to high.
-2. Snap off the woody bases of the asparagus and discard.
-Trim the ends with a knife so the stalks are a uniform length.
-Skewer 4 or 5 asparagus spears together, using toothpicks or bamboo skewers.
-(Think of a Huck Finn-type raft!)
+2. Snap off the woody bases of the asparagus and discard; trim the ends with a knife so the stalks are a uniform length.
+Skewer 4 or 5 asparagus spears together with toothpicks or bamboo skewers.
-3. In a small bowl, combine the sesame oil, soy sauce, and garlic and stir with a fork to mix.
-Brush this mixture on the asparagus rafts on both sides.
-Season the rafts with a little salt and lots of pepper.
+3. Combine the sesame oil, soy sauce, and garlic in a small bowl and stir with a fork to mix.
+Brush this mixture on both sides of the asparagus rafts, then season with a little salt and lots of pepper.
-4. When ready to cook, place the rafts on the hot grate and grill until nicely browned on both sides, 2 to 4 minutes per side.
-Sprinkle the asparagus rafts with the sesame seeds as they grill.
-You can serve the asparagus as rafts, or unskewered.
+4. Place the rafts on the hot grate and grill until nicely browned on both sides, 2 to 4 minutes per side, sprinkling with the sesame seeds as they grill.
+Serve as rafts or unskewered.